Data-driven nonlinear output regulation via data-enforced incremental passivity: Introduction

 In addition to the model-based results mentioned above, output regulation of unknown systems has also been investigated by techniques such as adaptive dynamic programming \cite{gao2017ADPNonlinear}, neural networks \cite{lan2007NNOPR}, and reinforcement learning \cite{jiang2019RLOPR}.
-We note that many of these results either require a stabilizing control input to initiate the algorithm or demand a huge amount of data without providing rigorous performance guarantees.
-Inspired by recent advancements in direct data-driven control, finite offline data have been used to regulate system output.
+We note that most of these results either require a stabilizing control input to initiate the algorithm or demand a large amount of data without providing rigorous performance guarantees.
+Inspired by advancements in direct data-driven control, recent work has used finite offline data for output regulation.
 For example, \cite{TrentelmanDDOPR} established necessary and sufficient conditions for the informativity of a given set of data for the algebraic regulator problem.
-This result was later extended by the authors of \cite{Zhu2024} to linear robust output regulation via state feedback.
-Using data-based contractivity \cite{Hu2024Contraction}, recent work \cite{Hu2024DDOPR} proposed data-driven regulators for nonlinear systems such that the tracking error of periodic references is bounded.
-Assuming an unknown linear plant and disturbance model, \cite{Deutscher2024} used a Koopman operator to construct an extended system and achieved data-driven output regulation.
-Different from these existing results, this work aims at achieving asymptotic output regulation of a class of nonlinear systems via offline data despite external disturbances.
+The authors of \cite{Zhu2024} later extended this result to linear robust output regulation via state feedback. {Assuming an unknown linear plant and disturbance model, \cite{Deutscher2024} used a Koopman operator to construct an extended system and achieved data-driven output regulation.
+Using data-based contractivity \cite{Hu2024Contraction}, recent work \cite{Hu2024DDOPR} proposed data-driven regulators for nonlinear systems.
+For the nonlinear case, the regulator in \cite{Hu2024DDOPR} guarantees bounded tracking errors for periodic disturbances and references.
+In summary, global asymptotic output regulation for nonlinear systems directly from data still requires further investigation. }